 Quantum realism expects our space as the inner surface of an expanding hyper-bubble to have the slight negative curve that cosmology found, but doesn’t conclude that it will expand forever.
 If our universe is an expanding bubble in a quantum bulk, there are probably others so they will eventually meet.
 What happens when one “pocket universe” as Guth calls them meets another?

 The answer depends on whether they are matter or anti-matter.
 If our universe meets another matter universe, they will just merge into a bigger bubble.
 If this has already happened, our universe will be bigger than it could be by its own expansion, but there is also the Armageddon option, that it meets an anti-matter universe.

 Gravity is all powerful in our universe because it only adds so nothing opposes it.
 One can block an electric field with an opposite field but nothing opposes gravity.
 It reigns supreme because our universe took the matter path but matter has an anti-matter opposite that could not only shield gravity but would also fall up on earth.
 If our matter universe meets an anti-matter universe, both will annihilate back into the quantum bulk, to return from whence they came.

-Yet even if Armageddon has already begun, we wouldn’t know right away, as the wave of destruction will travel at light speed.
-Cosmology estimates our galaxy is at least 100,000 light years across and the observable Universe is over 90 billion light years across so the shut-down could take a while.
+If Armageddon has already begun, we won’t know right away because it will happen at light speed.
+Cosmology estimates that our galaxy is over 100,000 light years across and the observable universe is 90 billion light years across so it could take a while to shut-down.
 Will our telescopes see it coming?
-There could be no warning, as we only see galaxies as they were millions of years ago.
-When our physical universe is packed away, to return from whence it came, it will happen at the speed of light with no possible warning at all.
+There would be no signs, as we see galaxies as they were millions of years ago.
+When our physical universe is packed away, it will be at the speed of light with no possible warning.